-Tan, Q, Dai, P, Zhang, Z & Katupitiya, J 2018, 'MPC and PSO based control methodology for path tracking of 4WS4WD vehicles', Applied Sciences (Switzerland), vol. 8, no. 6.View/Download from: UTS OPUS or Publisher's site
+Tan, Q, Dai, P, Zhang, Z & Katupitiya, J 2018, 'MPC and PSO based control methodology for path tracking of 4WS4WD vehicles', Applied Sciences (Switzerland), vol. 8, no. 6.View/Download from: Publisher's site

 © 2018 by the authors.
 Four wheel steering and four wheel drive (4WS4WD) vehicles are over-actuated systems with superior performance.
 Considering the control problem caused by the system nonlinearity and over-actuated characteristics of the 4WS4WD vehicle, this paper presents two methods to enable a 4WS4WD vehicle to accurately follow a predefined path as well as its reference trajectories including velocity and acceleration profiles.
 The methodologies are based on model predictive control (MPC) and particle swarm optimization (PSO), respectively.
 The MPC method generates the virtual inputs in the upper controller and then allocates the actual inputs in the lower controller using sequential quadratic programming (SQP), whereas the PSO method is proposed as a fully optimization based method for comparison.
 Both methods achieve optimization of the steering angles and wheel forces for each of four independent wheels simultaneously in real time.
 Simulation results achieved by two different controllers in following the reference path with varying disturbances are presented.
 Discussion about two methodologies is provided based on their theoretical analysis and simulation results.

-Dai, P & Katupitiya, J 2015, 'Force control of a 4WS4WD vehicle for path tracking', 2015 IEEE International Conference on Advanced Intelligent Mechatronics (AIM), 2015 IEEE International Conference on Advanced Intelligent Mechatronics (AIM), IEEE.View/Download from: Publisher's site
+Dai, P & Katupitiya, J 2015, 'Force control of a 4WS4WD vehicle for path tracking', IEEE/ASME International Conference on Advanced Intelligent Mechatronics, AIM, pp. 238-243.View/Download from: Publisher's site

-Dai, P & Katupitiya, J 2015, 'Online path tracking and motion optimization of a 4WS4WD vehicle', 2015 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2015 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), IEEE.View/Download from: Publisher's site
+Dai, P & Katupitiya, J 2015, 'Online path tracking and motion optimization of a 4WS4WD vehicle', IEEE International Conference on Intelligent Robots and Systems, pp. 4133-4139.View/Download from: Publisher's site

 Dai, P & Katupitiya, J 2014, 'Path planning and force control of a 4WD4WS vehicle', Melbourne.